-They are actually very simple devices, but this makes them extremely rugged and versatile.
+They are very simple devices, making them extremely rugged and versatile.

-Additionally, they do not have any protection which is the reason why they are often used with rebuildable atomisers.
+Additionally, they do not have any protection, which is why they are often used with rebuildable atomisers.

-With mechanical mods, you can build low resistance coils, which translates into vision-obscuring clouds.
-But this has to be done safely with proper knowledge on battery safety and quality batteries.
+With mechanical mods, you can build low-resistance coils, which translates into vision-obscuring clouds.
+But this has to be done safely with proper knowledge of battery safety and quality batteries.

 For this reason, mechanical mods should only be used by beginners with guidance from more advanced vapers.

 Mechanical mod Design

-Mechanical mods are made with different metals, most common being stainless steel, brass and copper.
+Mechanical mods are made with different metals, the most common being stainless steel, brass and copper.

 Stainless steel is extremely durable and requires virtually no maintenance at all.
 The downside is that it is less conductive compared to copper and brass.

-Copper mods are the most conductive, and can pack a serious punch with the right builds.
-However they copper is extremely soft, so extra precaution must be taken in order to prevent damage to the 510 threading as well as the tubes.
+Copper mods are the most conductive and can pack a serious punch with the right builds.
+However, the copper is extremely soft, so extra precautions must be taken to prevent damage to the 510 threading and the tubes.

 Dropping a copper mod will cause your atomiser to rip out the 510 threading, leaving it smoother than glass.

 Personally, I prefer stainless steel when going out, and keep my copper/brass mods at home where there is less chance of dropping it.

 Why Vape With A Mech Mod?

-Many people also consider mechanical mods to be more aesthetically pleasing compared to VV devices.
+Many people also consider mechanical mods more aesthetically pleasing than VV devices.
 They are elegant in their simplicity.
 You can’t really appreciate them unless you have both types of APVs.

 Another advantage to full mechanical mods is that you can have some of the smallest setups possible using 18350 batteries; with a small atomiser, it is no larger than a person’s hand!